 What We Do

-The Illinois Innocence Project (IIP) is dedicated to freeing innocent men and women imprisoned in Illinois for crimes they did not commit.
-We advocate on behalf of this silenced population by researching and investigating claims of innocence, and providing legal representation and other assistance to prove credible claims of actual innocence.
+The Illinois Innocence Project (IIP) is dedicated to freeing innocent men and women wrongfully imprisoned in Illinois for crimes they did not commit.
+We ADVOCATE on behalf of this silenced population by investigating and providing legal representation to prove claims of innocence.

 Also in 2018, IIP worked closely with lawmakers on both sides of the aisle to secure state compensation owed to Illinois exonerees and delayed by the state’s fiscal crisis; and in prior years, to enact legislation mandating eyewitness identification best practices.